valongueiro/valongueiro/README.md

 ### Hi there 👋

-I'm **Andre Valongueiro**, a software engineer from Brazil 🇧🇷 currently based in Thailand 🇹🇭
+I'm **André Valongueiro**, a software engineer from Brazil 🇧🇷 currently based in Thailand 🇹🇭

 I'd love to connect with you on [LinkedIn](https://www.linkedin.com/in/valongueiro/).